Bitcoin 2 Masternode Setup Guide

 Optional: Automatically combine your BTC2 rewards

-It is recommended to use the command autocombinerewards in the debug console in order to not have too many 0.2 BTC2 rewards over time slowing down your wallet.
+It is recommended to use the command autocombinerewards in the debug console on your local wallet in order to not have too many 0.2 BTC2 rewards over time slowing down your wallet.

 You only need to execute the command once and you can disable it at anytime with: autocombinerewards false

 Optional: Encrypt your local wallet to better secure your BTC2

 Unless you trust that you never have viruses on your computer and you are sure that no one else ever has access to your computer, you may want to